keithbuhler/keithbuhler.github.io/pages-philosophy/Buhler, Dissertation Online Chapter 0.md

 # Preface

->It is all very well to talk of clarity, but when it becomes an obsession it is liable to nip the living thought in the bud.
-(Friedrich Waismann, How I See Philosophy, 16.)
+*It is all very well to talk of clarity, but when it becomes an obsession it is liable to nip the living thought in the bud.* (Friedrich Waismann, How I See Philosophy, 16.)

+---

 I went down to graduate school with a decade-long resolution to write on Plato's later dialectic.
 My resolution was challenged by Philippa Foot's  *Natural Goodness*.
 The astonishment I felt when first reading her work  can only be compared to my first encounters with the Platonic dialogues: confusion, tempered with delight.